-If, on the other hand, you’re up for an adventure and are interested in everything American (as you should be), Taffy Mail is super fun to receive OR would be an amazing gift for the American expat in your life.
+If, on the other hand, you’re up for an adventure and are interested in everything American (as you should be) after learning about the differences in UK and US grocery stores, Taffy Mail is super fun to receive OR would be an amazing gift for the American expat in your life.

 It’s nice to know that we don’t always have to rely on stocking up our suitcases every time we go to have a taste of home when we want it.